TheAntRules/TheAntRules/README.md

 ## Hi there 👋

-I am Anant Krishna, a rising junior at Thomas Jefferson High School for Science and Technology planning to enter a CS field.
+I am Anant Krishna, a junior at Thomas Jefferson High School for Science and Technology planning to enter a CS field.

 <!--
 **TheAntRules/TheAntRules** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.